-NOTES YOUR INFORMATION 1 Identify the MSL operating system time zone setting.
+ITEM NOTES YOUR INFORMATION Localization Time zone setting Identify the MSL operating system time zone setting.
 The default is America/New York.
 The Time zone setting also determines your system telecommunications regional settings.
-Identify the preferred keyboard type (default is us).
-Record the initial administrator password for the MSL server manager interface.
-This password Initial server manager Administrator Password: must be at least six characters long.
-When you access the server manager, you will be prompted to change this initial password.
-Final server manager Administrator Password: Note : You must enter a password before you deploy the system; otherwise, the system will not boot up.
-It is recommended that you use a strong password that contains all of the following: upper case letter lower case letter, number, non-alphanumeric character, and be at least seven characters long.
+Keyboard Type Identify the preferred keyboard type (default is us).
+Application Administrator Password Record the initial administrator password for the MSL server Initial server manager Administrator Password: manager interface.
+This password must be at least six characters long.
+When you access the server manager, you will be prompted to Final server manager Administrator Password: change this initial password.
+Note : You must enter a password before you deploy the system; otherwise, the system will not boot up.
+It is recommended that you use a strong password that contains all of the following: upper case letter, lower case letter, number, non-alphanumeric character, and be at least seven characters long.
 Do not use a commonly used word (for example: 'password').
-Identify the MSL operating system time zone setting.
-The default is America/New York.
-The Time zone setting also determines your system telecommunications regional settings.
-Identify the preferred keyboard type (default is us).
-Record the initial administrator password for the MSL server manager interface.
-This password must be at least six characters long.
-When you access the server manager, you will be prompted to change this initial password.
-Note: You must enter a password before you deploy the system; otherwise, the system will not boot